 - Covered Entities and Business Associates

-This is just a short list though—Besides just those listed here, Shred Nations also can help nearly any practice or organization who handles PHI to find secure and reliable medical records shredding providers.
+Besides those listed here, any practice or organization who handles PHI can use and benefit from having a medical records shredding provider.

 Need Shredding Services?
-Get Free Medical Records Shredding Quotes Today!
+Get Free Medical Record Shredding Quotes Today!

 Additional Medical Records Shredding Resources